DFKI-NI/syclops/README.md

 ### Note for macOS Users

-Installation on macOS is theoretically possible but is not currently officially supported or tested.
-If you are using macOS, Blender will be downloaded as a `.dmg` file for your architecture (arm64 or x64).
+⚠️ **IMPORTANT**: Syclops is **not currently supported on macOS**.
+While installation theoretically might be possible, it has not been tested and likely will not work properly.
+If you attempt to use Syclops on macOS, Blender would be downloaded as a `.dmg` file for your architecture (arm64 or x64), but full functionality cannot be guaranteed.

+We recommend using Linux or Windows for the best experience with Syclops.

 ## Run a job